 Stigma towards individuals with mental illnesses is most often a result of misunderstanding or ignorance.
 If the general publics contact with individuals with mental illnesses is limited, it is difficult to change the manner in which people with mental illnesses are viewed.
-Contact with these individuals, as reported in the Developing a Stigma Reduction Initiative, is the most effective method of changing attitudes.
+Contact with these individuals is the most effective method of changing attitudes.

 The film has been well received by mental health consumers, professionals, researchers, and students.
 It has enhanced the public awareness efforts of various consumer-run organizations in Kansas and has helped to educate the public about mental illnesses.